lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 <img class="prettyPicture" src="images/macinpi-side.jpg" alt="Macinpi in the garden">

 My first truly personal computer -- not the family computer, but _mine_ -- was a Macintosh SE.
-My Aunt Joanie gifted it to me after upgrading, and though it was already 10 years old, it was brand new to 10 year old me.
+My Aunt Joanie gifted it to me after upgrading to a PowerMac, and though it was already 10 years old, it was brand new to 10 year old me.

 Coming from DOS machines, the elegance and simplicity of the Macintosh completely enthralled me.
 There was no `autoexec.bat`, no `config.sys`, no SoundBlaster and no IRQs to set.
 You flip a switch and it _just worked_.